MakeNorth/makenorth.github.io/content/blog/anonymizing-documents.md

    the recipient can be identified by the version they receive.

 Each of these techniques has its own strengths and weaknesses, and they need different mitigations to defeat.
-Documents may use one, two or even all of these techniques together, so it's important to be aware of all of them.
+Documents or images may use one, two or even all of these techniques together, so it's important to be aware of all of them.

-## Document Anonymization
+## Document/Image Anonymization

 ### Metadata